ppanopticon/PTSSpringboard/README.markdown

 ## Legal
 Copyright 2012 by pontius software GmbH (Switzerland), All rights reserved

-The code and its documentation are provided free of charge under the terms of the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
-If you want to use it for commercial applications, please contact the author.
+The code and its documentation are provided free of charge under the terms of the Creative Commons BY-SA 3.0 license.

 ## Description
 The PTSSpringBoard class provides the functionalities of a springboard as known from the iOS mainscreen.
 It supports moving and deleting items.